varunu28/Prefix-Autocomplete/README.md

  - A fuzzy search functionality so that it can pick up partial words without an underscore
  - Code for updating and writing to a ```Redis``` database and wrapper around database operations to make ```CRUD``` operations on database easier.
+ - Code to wipe out existing database of words and upload new word-list using a text file or an S3 bucket
+ - Dockerize the application

+#### PR/Issues are welcome